 Figure 7.
 Two week rolling average of total SARS-CoV-2 genome copies detected per day in the five Ministry of Health regions for 2023 and 2024.
-Dashed lines are inferred levels during periods when samples were either not collected (Christmas period) or insufficient numbers collected (for example, due to weather impacts) for the region.
+Dashed lines are inferred levels during periods when samples were either not collected (Christmas period) or insufficient numbers collected (for example, due to weather impacts).